trahnagrom/controlled-assessment/report2.md

 ```

-This code was a failure due to the fact that I tried to implement feature, this being unnecessary I removed it and made an altered code.
+This code was a failure due to the fact that I tried to implement a quit feature, this being unnecessary I removed it and made an altered code.

 ###Attempt 2 (PASSED)